CodeItQuick/CodeItQuick.github.io/_posts/2026-01-21-Making-Invisible-Developer-Work-Visible.md

 {: .table .table-zebra .table-hover}

 We tend to think in terms of only build/fix.
 It is an interesting observation that "fix" really goes along with every task that is manageable.
-However, improve and run are important aspects of software once it has been built.
-We have to ensure SSL certificates are updated, the code continues to perform at a high level, and that our costs are reasonable.
+However, all of the activities under the iceberg have to be taken care of "eventually".
+Maybe they can be put off for a year, five years, ten years, or even longer.
+However, eventually being on Python 2.7 will come to bite you, even if it takes them 10+ years to sunset the language.

 # Conclusion - The Iceberg
 <p align="center" width="100%">